 Independent Legal Advice for Survivors of Sexual Assault Pilot Program

-If you are a survivor of sexual assault living in the City of Toronto, the City of Ottawa, and the District of Thunder Bay, you may be eligible to receive up to four hours of free legal advice to help you make informed decisions about your next steps.
+If you are a survivor of sexual assault living in the City of Toronto, the City of Ottawa, or the District of Thunder Bay, you may be eligible to receive up to four hours of free legal advice to help you make informed decisions about your next steps.

 This service is confidential and is available to you at any time after the sexual assault has occurred.

 Legal representation is not provided under this pilot program (e.g., the lawyer cannot speak for you in court).

 This program is available to all eligible women, men, trans and gender-diverse people.

 You can access the program if:

 - you are at least 16 years of age

 - you live in the City of Toronto, the City of Ottawa or the District of Thunder Bay.
 See below:

 How it works